 viii.
 Although unlikely if a society is carrying out 'regulated' activities ensure those people doing so have been vetted i.e. DBS checked.
 Regulated activity comprises unsupervised activities, teaching, training, instructing, caring for or supervising children or providing advice, guidance on well-being or driving a vehicle only for children on a regular basis.
-For more detail and for vulnerable adults (relates mainly to regular social and health caring activities) please see https://www.governanceandcompliance.admin.cam.ac.uk/files/university\safeguard ing\statement\2021-05-20.pdf
+For more detail and for vulnerable adults (relates mainly to regular social and health caring activities) please see University Safeguarding Statement | Governance and Compliance Division (cam.ac.uk)